RAISING MONEY TO BUILD FRESH WATER WELLS IN AFRICA

 The need for clean, accessible drinking water in Togo continues, and with your help, we’re prepared to continue building wells, one village at a time.
 We hope you will join us in our mission.

-Check back for more photos from this year's Walk-a-thon!
+Check back for more photos from our 2019 Walk-a-thon!

 New well built in the village of Koayoh,